Painting historic homes in Greater St. Louis

-I did a little historical research and found that several factors led to the predominance of red brick in St. Louis.
+For anyone who has wondered why there is such a predominance of red brick in St. Louis, I did a little historical research.
 First and foremost was the ready availability: St. Louis was underlain by dozens of large clay deposits.
 As a result several St. Louis neighborhoods such as Dogtown and the Hill were shaped by immigrant groups who moved there to work the clay mines.

 By 1839, the brickyards of St. Louis were turning out more than 20 million bricks a year.

 In the 19th century wood frame buildings were common and certainly local builders would have wanted to cut costs and avoid masonry construction in a working class area.
 An event occurred however which steered the city toward a even greater use of brick.